 Linear Motor trials 1975

-Brush Electrical Machines and British Railways Board were awarded contracts to study the performance of LIM's and to test a motor with its associated control on a railcar over a straight track.
+Brush Electrical Machines and British Railways Board were awarded contracts to study the performance of Linear Induction Motor's (LIMs) and to test a motor with its associated control on a railcar over a straight track.
 BEM's interest lay in the experimental vindication of their ability to design and build a motor to a given specification, as well as in gaining experience of thyristor converter equipment in an arduous environment.